 The most recent illustration of this love affair has been shown by the support of the thousands of Lions’ fans who have flocked to the gates on Thanksgiving Day.

-The 2013 schedule featured the Lions’ 74th Thanksgiving Day Classic Thursday, November 28 at 12:30 p.m.
-ET vs. the Green Bay Packers.
-This year’s game marks the 21st meeting between the Lions and Packers on Thanksgiving and the sixth time since 2001.
-Detroit has played Green Bay more than any other opponent in the Thanksgiving Day series and holds an 12-8-1 (.579) advantage.
+The 2016 schedule features the Lions’ 77th Thanksgiving Day Classic Thursday, November 24 at 12:30 p.m.
+ET vs. the Minnesota Vikings.
+This year’s game marks just the 4th meeting between the the Lions and Vikings on Thanksgiving and the first since a memorable 44-38 Lions win in 1995.

 The Origin of the Lions' Thanksgiving Day Game